sgarciac/fuego/README.md

 ```

 #### Pagination of query results
+There are two ways to page through query results.

-You can use the firestore pagination parameters, combining --limit with the
+First you can use the firestore pagination parameters to manually page through results.
-flags --startat, --startafter, --endat, and --endbefore, which all accept the ID
+Combining --limit with the flags --startat, --startafter, --endat, and --endbefore,
-of a document.
+which all accept the ID of a document.

+Second you can use the --batch parameter.
+This will cause fuego to do the pagination
+internally.
+This is helpful for very big queries which hit the firestore query timeout (about a minute).
+Very likely you will have to increase the --limit parameter from its default.

 ## Hacking